 Like in quotes, books or by those who seemed to have found some sort of escape they needed in doing so.
 But it just didn’t work for me.
 In fact, the entire concept was absurd to me.
 How can we just choose to be something, then poof now we are that something?

 We may be mystical magical creatures, however, this just didn’t make sense to me.

-The thought was lovely, I mean sure, who wouldn’t love to escape a pending shit storm of emotional crap that now sits before us waiting to be dealt with?
+The thought was lovely, I mean sure, who wouldn’t love to escape a pending shit-storm of emotional crap that now sits before us waiting to be dealt with?
 Well, that’s just not how it works here on earth though love.
-We aren’t here to escape ourselves, we are here to truly dig deeper and deeper into ourselves, and it’s inside the shit that we don’t like or want to avoid, the things we think we need to let go of or that we need to feel positive in contrast to, that contain the biggest nuggets waiting to transcend our human experience in such divine ways.
+We aren’t here to escape ourselves, we are here to truly dig deeper into ourselves.
+And it’s inside the shit that we don’t like or want to avoid, the things we think we need to let go of or that we need to feel positive in contrast to, that contain the biggest nuggets waiting to transcend our human experience..

 Which I have, deeply, and this is what I want to share on both topics;

 What does this even mean?
 For some it means a way to get rid of, hide, numb or otherwise escape the feelings that are sitting inside their being.
 I mean we naturally do not enjoy things that hurt, feel heavy or have us feeling like we need to run.
 So instinctively, one could conclude the choice to, let go, a viable solution.
 But what does it even look like?
 This sought after desperation to, let go?
 This insistent state to get to that is repeated to us, over and over.